anjali20040322/TrashLocator/README.md

 # TrashLocator
-A website to control and solve the waster management system around our society
+A website to control and solve the waste management system around our society